gvwilson/thirdbit/teaching/community.md

 > * Learners can explain the difference between a service board and
 >   a governance board, and judge which kind an organization has.

-One person can only do so much.
+Many well-intentioned people want the world to be a better place, but don't actually want anything important to change.
+A lot of grassroots efforts to teach programming fall into this category: they want to teach children and adults how to program so that they can get good jobs, rather than empower them to change the system that has shut them (and people like them) out of those jobs in the past.

+If you are going to build a community, the first and most important thing you have to decide is what *you* want: to help people succeed in the world we have, or to give them a way to make a better one.
+If you choose the latter, you have to accept that one person can only do so much.
 Just as we learn best together, we teach best when we are teaching with other people, and the best way to achieve that is to build a community.

 ## Learn, Then Do